typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/member-ordering.md

 # Require a consistent member declaration order (`member-ordering`)

 A consistent ordering of fields, methods and constructors can make interfaces, type literals, classes and class expressions easier to read, navigate and edit.

 ## Rule Details

-This rule aims to standardize the way class declarations, class expressions, interfaces and type literals are structured.
+This rule aims to standardize the way class declarations, class expressions, interfaces and type literals are structured and ordered.

+### Grouping and sorting member groups
-It allows to group members by their type (e.g. `public-static-field`, `protected-static-field`, `private-static-field`, `public-instance-field`, ...).
+It allows to group members by their type (e.g. `public-static-field`, `protected-static-field`, `private-static-field`, `public-instance-field`, ...) and enforce a certain order for these groups.
 By default, their order is the same inside `classes`, `classExpressions`, `interfaces` and `typeLiterals` (note: not all member types apply to `interfaces` and `typeLiterals`).
 It is possible to define the order for any of those individually or to change the default order for all of them by setting the `default` option.

+### Sorting members
+Besides grouping the members and sorting their groups, this rule also allows to sort the members themselves.
+You have 2 options: Sort all of them while ignoring their type or sort them inside of the member types (e.g. sort all fields in an interface alphabetically).

 ## Options
+These options allow to specify how to group the members and sort their groups.
 ```ts
 {
   default?: Array<MemberType> | never